angristan/awesome-stars/README.md

 - [ytmdesktop/ytmdesktop](https://github.com/ytmdesktop/ytmdesktop) - A Desktop App for YouTube Music
 - [night/betterttv](https://github.com/night/betterttv) - BetterTTV enhances Twitch with new features, emotes, and more.
 - [eidam/cf-workers-status-page](https://github.com/eidam/cf-workers-status-page) - Monitor your websites, showcase status including daily history, and get Slack/Telegram/Discord notification whenever your website status changes.
 Using Cloudflare Workers, CRON Triggers, and KV storage.
-- [mozilla/fx-private-relay](https://github.com/mozilla/fx-private-relay) - Keep your email safe from hackers and trackers.
-Make an email alias with 1 click, and keep your address to yourself.
 - [oblador/hush](https://github.com/oblador/hush) - Noiseless Browsing – Content Blocker for Safari
 - [crash0verride11/DarkLight-qBittorent-WebUI](https://github.com/crash0verride11/DarkLight-qBittorent-WebUI) - A version of the default webUI that supports OS Dark Mode and is toggle-able, made using CSS properties and SASS.
 - [Micdu70/geoip2-rutorrent](https://github.com/Micdu70/geoip2-rutorrent) - New geoip plugin for ruTorrent working with GeoLite2 (MaxMind DB Files)